UCL/MPHY0026/doc/tracking/introduction.rst

 Introduction
 ============

-Tracking devices allow to track the position of a tool or device relative to the patient anatomy during a surgical procedure in 3D space and is a key technology in CAI.
+Tracking systems are fundamental for CAI as they allow to track the position of a tool or device (e.g., laparoscope, endoscope, needle, ultrasoudn probe, camera, ...) relative to the patient anatomy during a surgical procedure in 3D space and is a key technology in CAI.

 History
 -------